f5vmr/svxlinkbuilder/README.md

 # SvxlinkBuilder
 <h2>Menu build for Raspberry Pi - Repeater or Hotspot node.
-Pour l'instruction en Français, voir en bas.</h2>
+Pour l'instruction en Français, LIREMOI.md.</h2>
 <h3>This SVXLink build presently contains a connection only to the <b>svxportal-uk (SvxReflector)</b> only .
 If this changes then so will this introduction.</p>
 <p>The connection to the svxreflector provided connectivity using pseudo-talkgroups to other nodes and repeaters on the network. for more information select this link http://svxportal-uk.ddns.net:81.</p>
 <b>Your First Steps</b>